-- Banking in Private Sector upto 74% foreign investment is permitted, in which up to 49% is under the automatic route and foreign investment beyond 49% and up to 74% is under government approval route.
+- Banking in private sector upto 74% foreign investment is permitted, in which up to 49% is under the automatic route and foreign investment beyond 49% and up to 74% is under government approval route.
 Individual NRI's cannot hold more than 5% of the total paid up capital and the aggregate NRI holdings cannot exceed 10% of the total paid up capital. - Civil Aviation 100% FDI is permitted under automatic route for both greenfield and existing projects for "Airports" and for Non-Scheduled Air Transport Service.
-100 % FDI in "Air Transport Services" being Scheduled Air Transport Service/ Domestic Scheduled Passenger Airline and Regional Air Transport Service is permitted where up to 49% is under automatic route and beyond 49% requires government approval (Automatic upto 100% for Non-Resident Indians ("NRIs") and Overseas Citizenship of India Card Holders).
-100% FDI is also permitted under the automatic route for Helicopter services/ seaplane services requiring DGCA7 approval. - Defence 100% FDI into defence sector (subject to the industrial license under Industries (Development and Regulation) Act, 1951) and manufacturing of small arms and ammunition under Arms Act, 1959 has been permitted where up to 49% is under the automatic route.
-For investment above 49% approval of government will be required wherever it is likely to result in access to modern technology or for other reasons to be recorded.8 - Infrastructure Company in securities market like stock exchanges, commodity exchanges, depositories and clearing corporations and Power Exchanges and Commodities Spot Exchange 49% foreign investment is permitted under automatic route, which should be in compliance with the applicable SEBI Regulations, Central Electricity Regulatory Commission (Power Market) Regulations, 2010 and guidelines prescribed by Central Government.9
+100 % FDI in "Air Transport Services" being Scheduled Air Transport Service/ Domestic Scheduled Passenger Airline and Regional Air Transport Service is permitted where up to 49% is under automatic route and beyond 49% requires government approval (Automatic upto 100% for Non-Resident Indians ("NRIs")

+^{2.} Foreign technology collaboration in any form including licensing for franchise, trademark, brand name, management contract is also prohibited for Lottery business and Gambling and betting activities and Overseas Citizenship of India Card Holders).
+100% FDI is also permitted under the automatic route for Helicopter services/ seaplane services requiring DGCA4 approval.